SarahSoutoul/in-your-tech-era/README.md

 Before reaching the dashboard, users land on a simple homepage that shares a bit about me - my background as a former software engineer and experienced tech educator, the technologies I teach, testimonials from past mentees, and details about my mentorship plans and pricing.
 It's meant to give a quick glimpse into who I am, how I work, and what this progam is all about.

 > [!IMPORTANT]
-> All the content and information displayed in this project (testimonials, blog posts, mentorship packages...) is real.
+> All the content and information displayed in this project (testimonials, blog posts, mentorship packages) is real.
 None of it is placeholder or fabricated.
 I wanted the project to feel as authentic and concrete as possible, even though it was created specifically for this task.
 That way, anyone reviewing it can get a clear sense of not just my technical skills, but also the kind of person, educator, and mentor I am 👩‍💻

 This app is built with [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), [Next.js](https://nextjs.org), [Clerk](https://clerk.dev) for auth and [Tailwind CSS](https://tailwindcss.com/) for styling.